astronomer/docs/learn/use-case-elt-ml-finance.md

 The repository is configured to spin up and use local [Postgres](https://www.postgresql.org/) and [MinIO](https://min.io/) instances without you needing to define connections or access external tools.
 MinIO is a local storage solution that mimics the S3 API and can be used with S3 specific Airflow operators.

 If you want to use S3 as your object storage, you can change the `AIRFLOW_CONN_AWS_DEFAULT` in the `.env` file and provide your AWS credentials.
-To use a different relational database, [add an Airflow connection](connections.md) to a [database supported by the Astro Python SDK](https://astro-sdk-python.readthedocs.io/en/stable/supported_databases.html) to your Airflow instance and set `DB_CONN_ID` in the DAG files to your connection ID.
+To use a different relational database, [add an Apache Airflow® connection](connections.md) to a [database supported by the Astro Python SDK](https://astro-sdk-python.readthedocs.io/en/stable/supported_databases.html) to your Airflow instance and set `DB_CONN_ID` in the DAG files to your connection ID.

 ## Run the project